Question: Who can claim the American opportunity credit?

 - You do not claim the lifetime learning credit for the same student in the same year.

-- Have been enrolled in a program that leads to a degree, certificate, or other recognized educational credential for at least one academic period beginning in the tax year.
+- Was enrolled in a program leading to a degree, certificate or other recognized educational credential for at least one academic period beginning in the tax year.

-- Carry at least half the normal full-time workload for the course of study.
+- Carried at least half the normal full-time workload for the course of study.

-- Not have made an election to claim the Hope Scholarship credit for any 4 earlier tax years.
+- Did not make an election to claim the Hope or American opportunity credit (or a combination of both) for any 4 earlier tax years.

-- Not have completed the first 4 years of postsecondary education before this tax year.
+- Has not completed the first 4 years of postsecondary education before the beginning of the tax year.

-- Must have been free of any federal or state felony conviction for possessing or distributing a controlled substance as of the end of the tax year.
+- Was free of any federal or state felony conviction for possessing or distributing a controlled substance as of the end of the tax year.